How Does Life Coaching Work?

 Through keen observation, training and experience, and by means of The Coaching Conversation® your Coach will help you reveal your inner potential and then support you as you build on this to create the life you want.

-The coaching process begins with your phone call or email where we 'touch base' and answer any questions you may have.
+We begin with a phone call or email where we 'touch base' and answer any questions you may have.

 It also gives you the opportunity to state what your expectations are and to outline what you would like to achieve from coaching.